Highlights of the Program

 • Exploring how plant-based chemistry replaces fossil feedstocks while matching high-performance polyurethane durability

-• Molecular strength and verified biodegradation in soil and marine settings supported by peer-reviewed scientific data
+• Presenting molecular strength and verified biodegradation in soil and marine settings, supported by peer-reviewed scientific data

-• Applications in footwear, automotive foams, and molded goods with seamless integration into existing machinery
+• Covering applications in footwear, automotive foams, and molded goods with seamless integration into existing machinery

 • Understanding the carbon reduction benefits and the Bio-ISO™ breakthrough enabling fully plant-sourced production